Single coil guitar pickup: Stratocaster design

 The traditional Stratocaster design guitar features three single coils.
 The guitarist can control which pickup or combination of pickups are selected with a lever switch.
 The pickup positions are usually referred to as the bridge, middle and neck pickups based on their proximity to those parts of the instrument.
-The neck pickup typically has the lowest output, with the most mid-range and bass response, whereas the bridge pickup has the higher output (because the strings at the bridge move less) and the greatest treble response, with a slight twang to it.
+The neck pickup typically has the highest output, with the most mid-range and bass response, whereas the bridge pickup has the lowest output (because the strings at the bridge move less) and the greatest treble response, with a slight twang to it.
 The sound of the middle pickup is similar to that of the neck pickup, albeit with slightly less bass and more treble.
-However many players, such as Ritchie Blackmore, find it somewhat of an obstruction to the picking hand, so loosen the mounting screws such that it lies flush with the pickguard.
+However many players, such as Ritchie Blackmore, find it somewhat of an obstruction to the picking hand and loosen the mounting screws such that it lies flush with the pickguard.

 Modern Stratocasters have five-position pickup selector switch.
 Positions 1, 3 and 5 activate only one pickup (bridge, middle or neck respectively), while positions 2 and 4 activate a combination of two pickups (bridge and middle, or middle and neck, respectively).
 Some pickup sets have a reverse wound and reverse polarity middle pickup that when in combination with the normal bridge or neck pickups will cancel electromagnetic interference (noise/hum) which single coil pickups suffer badly from.
 The sonic effect of positions 2 and 4 is sometimes referred to as a "quack" or "notch positions", and some guitar notation includes directions to use these pickup combinations.
 One example is "Sultans of Swing" by Dire Straits which is played in position 2 (bridge and middle).